Suraj151/esp8266-framework/README.md

 </p>

-ESP8266 Wi-Fi SoC offers a complete and self-contained Wi-Fi networking solution.
-When the ESP8266 hosts application, it boots up directly from an external flash.
-It has an integrated cache to improve the performance of system’s running applications.

-ESP8266EX also integrates an enhanced version of Tensilica’s L106 Diamond series 32-bit processor, with on-chip SRAM, on top of its Wi-Fi functionalities.
-It is integrated with external sensors and other application specific devices through its GPIOs.
-Codes for such applications are provided as examples in the SDK.

-The non-OS SDK provides a set of application programming interfaces (APIs) for core ESP8266 functionalities such as data reception/transmission over Wi-Fi, TCP/IP stack functions, hardware interface functions and basic system management functions.
+ESP8266EX integrates an enhanced version of Tensilica’s L106 Diamond series 32-bit processor, with on-chip SRAM, on top of its Wi-Fi functionalities.
+Its non-OS SDK provides a set of application programming interfaces (APIs) for core ESP8266 functionalities such as data reception/transmission over Wi-Fi, TCP/IP stack functions, hardware interface functions and basic system management functions.
-Thus, the SDK APIs allow programmers to focus on the application under development at a higher level.
-Users can access all core capabilities of ESP8266 without studying its chip architecture in detail.

 Arduino has provided user-friendly libraries that use these SDK APIs at bottom.
 Since arduino has made its easy iot development environment impact over developers, it's easy for them to develop applications with Arduino ide.

 Ewings framework sits on the top of these Arduino libraries.
 So the whole structure looks as shown in the above figure of Ewings Esp8266 Structure.

-## Installation
+# Installation

 **install from arduino ide**